Stent Explantation Device: A Novel Solution for Safe Endovascular Graft Removal

 Stage of Research

-Currently in the prototype stage, with designs printed and tested on Gore aortic simulators.
+Currently in the prototype stage, with designs printed and tested on bench top aortic simulators, biologic tissue, and is moving towards live-animal testing.
 Ongoing development is focused on refining the ergonomics and functionality based on feedback from vascular surgeons.

 Publications